-What are the best historic sites in Rome?
+What Historical Sites Should I Visit in Rome?
 The Top Ten

 Once the largest amphitheatre of Ancient Rome where gladiators, criminals and lions alike fought for their lives, the Colosseum remains a world renowned, iconic symbol of the Roman Empire.